When Is the Best Time to Go on Safari

 East Africa (Kenya, Tanzania, Uganda, Rwanda)

-Best overall for classic wildlife spectacle: June to October coincides with the long dry season, which tends to offer outstanding predators sightings and clear wildlife corridors.
+Best overall for classic wildlife spectacle: June to October coincides with the long dry season, which tends to offer outstanding predator sightings and clear wildlife corridors.
 The Great Migration is a highlight, with dramatic river crossings in Kenya’s Maasai Mara and Tanzania’s Serengeti often visible from July through October.

 For fewer crowds and green scenery: March to early May or late November to December can be lovely, with fewer vehicles in typical parks and dramatic landscapes after rains.